vmware-tanzu/pinniped/.github/ISSUE_TEMPLATE/bug_report.md

 IMPORTANT: If you believe this bug is a security issue, please don't use this template and follow our [security guidelines](/doc/security.md).

-We really recommend you including screenshots and lots to help us to achieve a shared understanding of the issue.
+We really recommend you including screenshots and logs to help us to achieve a shared understanding of the issue.

 -->

+**What happened?**

-**What happened?
-Please be specific and include screenshots and logs!**
+> Please be specific and include screenshots and logs!

-**What did you expect to happen?
-Please be specific and include proposed behavior!**
+**What did you expect to happen?**

+> Please be specific and include proposed behavior!

 **What is the simplest way to reproduce this behavior?**